sergei-fomichev/wrkr/api/README.txt

 "exist":
 "email": Email  //string
 }
-Respond
+Respond [header - 200]
-header - 200
 {
 "id": id
 "name": name
 }
+-Check users exircises requested

 POST
--insert new user as a participant
+-insert a new user as a participant when user installed the app it immidiatelly asks him to sign in with google profile and insert new user in the database {
+"email": email,  //string
+"name": name  //string
+}
+Respond [header - 200]
+{
+"status": "ok"
+}
+When user needs an exercise

 PUT
 -update exercises state